guybedford/chomp/README.md

 [![Discord](https://img.shields.io/badge/chat-on%20disord-green.svg?logo=discord)](https://discord.gg/5E9zrhguTy)

-Chomp is frontend task runner with advance featured focused on _ease-of-use_ and _**not** 'getting in the way'_!
+Chomp is frontend task runner with advance featured focused on _ease-of-use_ and _not getting in the way_!

 ## Why is Chomp easy to use?

-Chomps setups itself up with a single commmand!
+Chomps sets itself up with a single commmand!

 ```bash
 chomp --init --import-scripts
 ```

-Now you can run any of your npm scripts using Chomp!
+Now you can run your npm scripts using Chomp!

-- _Where you ran `npm run <task>` before, now run `chomp <task>`!_
+- _Where you ran `npm run <task>` before, now you can run `chomp <task>`!_

 The only difference is, with Chomp—it's faster.
-And, with a few more tweaks, you get smart caching, parallelism, and more!
+And, with a few more tweaks, you can enable smart caching, parallelism, and more!

 ## What features does Chomp provide?